RhyanRodriguez3/SQL-Guide/README.md

-# **SQL (Structured Query Language) Guide**
+# **SQL Guide**
-SQL is used to manipulate data (DQL) and databases (DDL, DML, and DCL).
-There are many RDBMSs such as Oracle, MS SQL Server, etc which have different versions of SQL but the language is standardized by ANSI.
+Structured Query Language (SQL), is a programming language designed to manipulate data (DQL) and databases (DDL, DML, and DCL).
+There are many RDBMSs such as Oracle and MS SQL Server which have different versions of SQL but the language is standardized by ANSI.
 This is a fundemantals guide to get you on your way.
+Each file in this repo contains SQL projects and codes for reuse.

 <details>
   <summary>1.
 Data Query Language (DQL)</summary>